 How much time will it take for ERP implementation?

 You might come across ERP vendors telling you about three or six months average implementation time.
 Don’t get fooled by it; There is no such thing as short time ERP Implementations.
-However, implementation of a particular module or ERP does not take a long time.
+However, the implementation of a particular module or ERP does not take a long time.

-However, this is the smarter way.
-Rather than implementing ERP on could extend the functionality by adding features that the current ERP lacks.
+However, this is a smarter way.
+Rather than implementing ERP could extend the functionality by adding features that the current ERP lacks.
 Opensource ERP is becoming the increasing choice of CTOs and CIOs.
 Implementing modules is going to take a lot of time as well only that the process will be a lot smoother providing a better insight into the system and its works for your business.
 In case of ERP, the focus is never on time it will take for ERP implementation but instead on understanding the need of ERP for the business and ways it will improve your business.
 The better you know ERP requirements for your business, the better and smoother the implementation will be.

 “If you define requirements well, and you can have a solid set, everything else flows easily from that”